obeid-codec/Portfolio_DLMCSPSE01_public/README.md

      - After logging in, go to the "Profile" section.
      - Fill in details such as `Education`, `Experience`, and `Social` links.
      - Click "Create Profile" to save your information.
+     - **Note**: Before adding details like experience, education, or courses, ensure you have created your profile.
    - **Updating Profile**:
      - You can update your profile details anytime by navigating to the "Profile" section and clicking "Edit Profile."
    - **Viewing Profiles**: